marekzajac97/bf2-blender/README.md

 ## Credits
 - [rpoxo](https://github.com/rpoxo) for the [BF2 mesh file parser](https://github.com/rpoxo/bf2mesh) (MIT License)
 - [matyalatte](https://github.com/rpoxo) for the [Texconv Custom DLL](https://github.com/matyalatte/Texconv-Custom-DLL) with [Python bindings](https://github.com/matyalatte/Blender-DDS-Addon) (MIT License)
+- Harmonikater for [BF2-3dsMax-Tools](https://git.cmp-gaming.com/Harmonikater/BF2-3dsMax-Tools) (served as "inspiration" for some of the tools)
 - Remdul for guidance and [bfmeshview](http://www.bytehazard.com/bfstuff/bfmeshview/) (a lot of the stuff is ported over from there)
 - Ason and DeWolfe for testing and feedback